 Certain foods can make the symptoms of acid reflux worse.
 To lessen your symptoms, try avoiding:

 When experiencing acidity, stronger medications should be taken with care, as they can cause side effects.
-And remember; always contact your doctor if you are experiencing chronic and severe symptoms of acid reflux.
+And remember always contact your doctor if you are experiencing chronic and severe symptoms of acid reflux.

-Read more articles on Gastritis.
+Read more articles on Acidity.